muratk3n/thirdwave/en/README.md

 Gross measures and other beliefs "trickle down" from academia to journos who repeat what they get from "upstream".
-Left unchecked such info can cause nonsense to become entrenched eg neophyte can conclude "mo ppl no mo problems" and "that is a good thing"..
-Anyone who is able to question the base assumptions of such measures need to do so.
+Left unchecked such info can cause nonsense to become entrenched eg neophyte can conclude "mo ppl no mo problems".
+Then anyone who is able to question the base assumptions of such measures, needs to do so.

 ---